Dianthus libanotis

 Dianthus libanotis, the Mount Libanus pink or Lebanon pink, is a herbaceous perennial plant of the family Caryophyllaceae.

 Description

 It is a 25–60 cm high perennial subshrub with spiny leaves.
 Its white petals are dotted with crimson and pink.
 Its hermaphrodite fragrant flowers end in filiform tassels that bloom from June to August.

 Distribution and habitat

-Dianthus libanotis is endemic to parts of western Asia, it grows on rocky outcrops in Lebanon, Syria and northern Israel and Armenia.
+Dianthus libanotis is endemic to parts of western Asia, it grows on rocky outcrops in Lebanon, Syria and northern Palestine and Armenia.